MattMcFarland/NERDS/README.md

 # NERDS
 Version 1.1.0

-Node Express Ruby Development Stack
+NodeJS Express Ruby Development Stack

 The purpose of NERDS is to provide a non-conflicting and secure environment for Node JS and Ruby.
 Node and Ruby will be installed to the user account, so you don't need to work with Node or Ruby as a super user.